 - Number of Players: Each team may consist of a maximum of 4 players and a minimum of 3 players.
 A team has only 3 players on the court at any time.
-The first 4 signed in before the first game shall constitute as the official roster for that team.
+The first 4 signed-in before the first game shall constitute as the official roster for that team.
 Each player may only play on one team.
 Players may not switch teams once the tournament begins.
+TEAMS MAY NOT CHANGE THEIR TEAM NAME OR ROSTER WITHOUT PRIOR AUTHORIZATION.
 All games must start with a minimum of 3 players on each team.
-A team with less than 3 players at game time (according to monitors watch) will have a ten minute grace period to field 3 rostered players.
-Failure to yield rostered players will result in a forfeit with an automatic 10-0 score.
-Any number of players (1, 2 or 3) may complete a game.
+A team with less than 3 players at game time (according to monitor’s watch) will have a ten minute grace period to field 3 registered players.
+Failure to yield registered players will result in a forfeit with an automatic 10-0 score.
+Any number of players (1, 2, or 3) may complete a game.
 Any team switching players after the first game sign in will be immediately disqualified from the tournament and all its games will be forfeited with an automatic 10-0 score.

-- Which team receives the ball first: A coin toss prior to each game will determine which team gets the ball out of bounds first.
+- A coin toss prior to each game will determine which team gets the ball out of bounds first.

 - Basket Height: 10 feet high for all teams except 3rd and 4th grade boys and girls, which will be 9 feet and K-2 boys and girls which is 8 feet.

-- Free throw shooting distance: 15 feet for all teams, except K-2.
-No free throws for K-2.
+- Free throw shooting distance: 15 feet for all teams, except K-2 where there are no free throws.

 - Flagrant Fouls: The player committing the foul will be suspended from play for the rest of that game on the first offense, and from the tournament on the second.
 A player cannot call flagrant fouls.
 The court referee or monitors decision is final.